gclear96/vault-terraform-repo/README.md

 Terraform state will include **sensitive** fields if you provide them (notably `token_reviewer_jwt`, and potentially the Kubernetes CA cert depending on your inputs).
 Do **not** commit state or `*.tfvars`.

-Default backend writes local state to `out/terraform.tfstate` (gitignored).
-If you want remote state, use a backend that provides encryption-at-rest + access control (and accept that sensitive values are still present in state).
+This repo uses an S3 backend (`backend.tf`) intended for an in-cluster S3-compatible store (Garage).
+Even with remote state, sensitive values can still end up in state, so treat state as a secret.

 ## Prereqs